Skip to content

 TD (Touchdown)

-Common usage patterns: - TD is typically used as an advance warning signal - Many traders watch for follow-up IGN before taking action - Often interpreted as "watch" rather than "entry"
+Common usage patterns: - TD is typically used as an advance warning signal - Watch for follow-up IGN before evaluating further - Often interpreted as "watch" rather than immediate action

 Note: TD and IGN serve different functionsβ€”TD indicates early-cycle conditions while IGN indicates momentum breakout conditions.